danielphan2003/flk/README.md

   - [arkenfox-userjs]: hardened config
   - [pywalfox]: pywal for firefox.
 - Fonts:
-  - Apple fonts: including NY and SF variants.
+  - Apple fonts: NY and SF variants
-  - Segue UI: this is a huge plus.
-Apparently a lot of websites uses this font whenever possible, and revert back to whatever font your system is using, or may not be installed yet.
-Therefore, it is best for this font to be installed by default.
+  - Segue UI: useful if you are spoofing User-Agent to Windows.
 - Messaging app: [caprine] (unmaintained)
 - Minecraft related packages: multiple mods for both server and client, as well as choices for server.
   - Servers:
-    - [PaperMC][papermc]: stupidly fast, and yet very customizable.
+    - [PaperMC][papermc]: stupidly fast, and yet very customizable
     - [Tuinity][tuinity]: PaperMC fork with various patches, *including* [Starlight][starlight].
   - For both:
     - [Fabric API][fabric-api]: Fabric APIs for mods like Better Bed
-    - [FerriteCore][ferrite-core]: lower RAM usage.
+    - [FerriteCore][ferrite-core]: lower RAM usage
-    - [LazyDFU][lazydfu]: something to do with MC's DFU. tl;dr it makes MC fast.
+    - [LazyDFU][lazydfu]: something to do with MC's DFU. tl;dr it makes MC fast
     - [Starlight][starlight]: unbelivably fast light engine.
 Note that this doesn't help much on client-side.
 Definitely recommend reading their technical paper.
 It widen my eyes.
   - For clients:
     - [BetterBeds][better-beds]: remove BlockEntityRenderer from the bed and replaces it with the default minecraft model renderer. (*requires* Fabric API)
     - [CullLeaves][cull-leaves]: make leaves looks just plain better.
-Also makes MC fast.
+Also makes MC fast
     - [Sodium][sodium]: improve frame rates and reduce micro-stutter.
 IMO this is much simpler than [OptiFine][optifine], while providing crucial performance options that matter.
   - For servers:
-    - [FastFurnace][fast-furnace]: make optimizations to vanilla furnace.
+    - [FastFurnace][fast-furnace]: make optimizations to vanilla furnace
-    - [Krypton][krypton]: improves MC networking stack and entity tracker.
+    - [Krypton][krypton]: improves MC networking stack and entity tracker
     - [Lithium][lithium]: improves a number of systems in MC without changing any behaviour.
 - [MultiMC(-cracked)][mmc-cracked]: I feel ashamed of myself for using this, but I'm broke so it doesn't matter /s.
 - [ntfs2btrfs] and (very MUCH wip) [quibble][quibble] efi.
 Mostly my attempt to create the ultimate Windows VM running on btrfs.